 8. Once cooked, put the dumplings onto kitchen paper and serve piping hot sprinkled with salt and accompanied by stracchino cheese and/or sliced cold meats (such as prosciutto, ham and salami).

 Interested in indulging your inner foodie on an immersive cooking experience in Tuscany?
-Find out more about their Gourmet Tuscan Cookery Holiday on our site.
+Explore our local foodie experiences in Italy.